Death and funeral of Constantine II of Greece: Lying-in-state and ceremony

-The funeral ceremony commenced at 12:30 pm (UTC+2) and over 200 people were in attendance, including nine monarchs, which prompted the deputy prime minister of Greece, Panagiotis Pikrammenos, to also represent government at the ceremony.
-Prime Minister Mitsotakis also allowed members of Greek parliament to attend on their own accord.
+The funeral ceremony commenced at 12:30 pm (UTC+2) and over two hundred people were in attendance, including nine monarchs.
+The Greek government was officially represented by deputy prime minister of Greece, Panayiotis Pikrammenos, as well as by the Minister of Culture, who attended the ceremony.
+Prime Minister Mitsotakis declared that his party's members of Greek parliament were at liberty to attend on their own accord.
 Anne-Marie wore the same diamond cross from her wedding at the funeral ceremony.
-Archbishop Ieronymos II presided over the ceremony, standing at the front of the church with almost twenty other priests.
+Archbishop Ieronymos II presided over the ceremony, standing at the front of the church with twenty other priests.
 To the right and left of him stood two Byzantine choirs and further right sat Constantine's descendants, wife and two sisters.
 Foreign monarchs, heads of states and other royal family members were seated further left of the Greek royal family.
 Behind the family were four Orthodox Bishops.
 Crown Prince Pavlos delivered Constantine's eulogy at the end of the service.
 The recessional consisted of the same order as the procession, except with the whole Greek royal family followed by all guests at the end.
 Crowds sang the Greek national anthem as Constantine's coffin exited the cathedral.
 Over 1,000 police officers were in Athens on the day to secure the funeral.
 The funeral was streamed on television and online by the Hellenic Broadcasting Corporation (ERT).